 - Sheep eat different kinds of plants and you don’t need to provide high-quality feeds all the time.

-- Sheep are hardy animals and they can adapt to almost all types of environment.
+- Sheep are hardy animals and they can adapt to almost all types of environments.
 Thus, you can raise sheep in a wide range of temperate climates, including arid zones.

 - Lastly, the products you get from sheep-like meat, wool, and milk have high demand in the market.
 Therefore, sheep farming is a commercially lucrative business for entrepreneurs who want to start a livestock business.